Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 Why is well drilling so expensive?

-In Dodge County, Georgia, well drilling costs reflect specialized equipment, licensed drilling crews, state permitting, casing materials, and a complete pump and pressure system — not just the act of making a hole in the ground.
+Well drilling costs reflect specialized equipment, licensed drilling crews, state permitting, casing materials, and a complete pump and pressure system — not just the act of making a hole in the ground.
 Middle Georgia's clay-heavy surface formations and variable rock depths require heavy rotary drilling equipment, which carries significant ownership and operating cost.
-The total installed price also includes the pump, pressure tank, electrical connections, and piping to the structure, all of which must meet Georgia EPD standards — a licensed driller is required by state law for any new well construction.
+The total installed price also includes the pump, pressure tank, electrical connections, and piping to the structure, all of which must meet Georgia EPD standards.

 Who fixes water wells near me?

-If you're looking for a well service company near you in Dodge County, Georgia, Eastman Well Drilling handles pump repair and replacement, pressure tank service, well inspections, water testing, and new well drilling for residential and rural properties throughout the county.
-Unlike large regional operations, service is focused on Eastman and Dodge County — no out-of-area crews, no long queues.
+Eastman Well Drilling connects local homeowners with providers who handle pump repair and replacement, pressure tank service, well inspections, water testing, and new well drilling for residential and rural properties throughout the area.
 Submit a quote request through the website with your property location and the symptoms you're seeing for fastest response.

 How deep is the water table in middle Georgia?

-In middle Georgia — including Dodge County — the usable water table for domestic wells typically sits between 80 and 250 feet below the surface, with depth varying considerably across individual parcels based on the local geology.
+In middle Georgia, the usable water table for domestic wells typically sits between 80 and 250 feet below the surface, with depth varying considerably across individual parcels based on the local geology.
 The region's Piedmont geology and red clay upper profile mean many properties require drilling through clay and sedimentary rock before reaching the productive zones of the Upper Floridan aquifer system.
 Some lots encounter water shallower than 100 feet, while others on ridge lines or with specific rock formations need to go deeper for reliable yield.

 Get a Free Quote